Fraud Blocker

 Q: What Happens if My Spouse Hides Assets in Divorce?

 A: If your spouse attempts to hide assets in divorce, they can face serious penalties.
 Failing to provide a complete and accurate financial disclosure is grounds for contempt of court, and your spouse may face fines as well as liability for any additional legal fees you incurred to prove they had hidden assets.
+Under California Family Code section 1101(h), the court may also award you 100% of any asset your spouse deliberately failed to disclose.
 If you suspect that your spouse has hidden assets, you need to discuss this with your divorce attorney right away.

 Q: Do I Need an Attorney to Resolve Property Division in Divorce?